 One downside of living in Landenberg is that it can take a long time to commute to work.
 In Landenberg, the average commute to work is 30.74 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the town, so leaving the car at home and taking transit is often a viable alternative.

-In Landenberg, a lot of people use the train to get to work every day though Landenberg is a relatively small town.
-Those that ride the train are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, Landenberg has a lot of people using the train to get to and from work every day.
+Most of these people on the train are using it to get to good jobs in other cities.

 The per capita income in Landenberg in 2010 was $55,657, which is wealthy relative to Pennsylvania and the nation.
 This equates to an annual income of $222,628 for a family of four.